A Tutor . . .

 · Collaborates with regional experts in related academic services including college admissions, entrance exams, foreign language speaking, art, vocational training, and internships.

-A Private Professional Teacher . . .
+An Ethical Professional Tutor . . .

 · Conducts lessons in a private studio without outside noise and interruptions.